 Almost every mattress will usually be permanently covered with bedding and the duvet, but that’s not the point.
-For me, there is an element of satisfaction knowing that my mattress looks as good as it feels.
+For me, there is an element of satisfaction in knowing that my mattress looks as good as it feels.

 In my opinion, most modern mattresses typically last anything between 6-8 years.
-Any mattress being used longer than this period and I would be surprised if it was offering the same level of support and comfort, no matter what the manufacturer claims.
+Any mattress being used longer than this period, and I would be surprised if it offered the same level of support and comfort, no matter what the manufacturer claims.
 This is obviously great news because most of the best mattress brands are offering between 10-20 year warranty on their products.

 Emma are no different.
 They seem confident enough in their product to offer a 10-year warranty on the dimensional stability and durability of the core materials.

 Four Weeks On, And The 100 Night Trial

 It’s important to use any new mattress thoroughly before deciding on whether to keep it or not.
 Getting used to your mattress is key, which is why testing one out for a few minutes in a showroom is generally a fruitless exercise.
 Emma recommends using their mattress for at least 3-4 weeks before sending it back even though they give you the flexibility of trying it risk-free for 100 nights.
 Well, I have been using it for 4 weeks now, and can safely say that within a few weeks I had decided this was going to be a keeper.
 Four weeks in and my mind hasn’t changed and I doubt it will by the end of the 3+ month trial period.
 For those people who may need more than a few weeks to decide, or have decided already, simply call the customer support team if required within 100 nights – they will pick it up, no questions asked, and issue a full refund.